 Hailing from Yealink’s T4S series, the T42S is one rock-solid 12-line IP phone.
 This phone embodies all that the company is about.

 There are good reasons why Yealink leads the SIP-phone market.
 For one, it is striking how user-friendly their phones are.
-A company that designs its products based on ‘real-world necessities’ always deserves its props.
+A company that designs products based on ‘real-world necessities’ always deserves its props.

 But despite knowing its role, where would this role fit?
-There is no such thing as ‘universal phone’.
+There is no such thing as a ‘universal phone’.
 Different phones fit different needs.
 So, where does the T42S belong to?

 We will guide you in finding that out.
 Towards the end, you should have a good idea of whether this phone will be a good fit for your office or not.

-This really makes management and provisioning easier.
+This makes management and provisioning easier.

 The T42S exhibits pure business elegance.
 The matte surface, the metallic buttons, the heavy headset.
 All these small but nice touches.

 The phone is quite compact.
-The 2.7-inch LCD display proves sufficient for displaying all the information.
+The 2.7-inch LCD proves sufficient for displaying all the information.
 However, it can be a bit painful to the eyes at first.

 Especially since most people are already adjusted to vivid desktops and smartphone screens.

 The T42S delivers excellent sound quality!
-We can attribute that to the Yealink’s Optima HD audio system and the Opus codec.
+We can attribute that to Yealink’s Optima HD audio system and the Opus codec.

 In addition, all the T4S models are supplied with HAC (Hearing Aid Compatible) handsets.
 The HAC system aids people with hearing loss to hear the other side more clearly.
-We have not tested that feature but we assume that it will be helpful to some.
+We have not tested that feature, but we assume that it will be helpful to some.

 Set-Up and Configuration

-The process of setting up and configuring a single device is simple and easy.
+Setting up and configuring a single device is simple and easy.
 It is done through Yealink’s browser configuration page and takes minutes.